brti-dev/webdev-notes/Git.md

   $ git merge testing
 Delete the branch since we're done with it:
   $ git branch -d testing
-If at the merge there was a conflict, resolve it by making changes to the file, or use `mergetool`:
+If at the merge there was a conflict, resolve it by making changes to the file, or use `mergetool`, or abort the merge:
   $ git mergetool
+  $ git merge --abort
 After fixing conflicts:
   $ git commit